richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

 better than us at particular things.
 It's pretty much why I believe on the open science initiative.
 Sometimes it's not about the ideas, but in the execution.
 Which brings me to the next quote:

-"Ideas are important, but sometimes execution waaaayyy more important." --
+"Ideas are important, but sometimes execution is waaaayyy more important." --

 Ok, same thing I said above.
 Also it was noted that Nashville is a very collaborative environment (thank goodness).